 Full Place – This involves participation in all programs of the Chorus.
 If necessary, you may miss one program per season.
-You are paid a fee to perform in all but one program which is treated as a 'benefit performance.'
+You are paid a fee to perform at each program.

-Alternate Place – This involves substituting for a full member in a single program - at the invitation of the Artistic Director - and attendance at the rehearsals only for that particular program.
-You are paid a fee to perform (unless the program is the annual 'benefit performance').
+Alternate Place – This involves substituting for a full member in a single program—at the invitation of the Artistic Director—and attendance at the rehearsals only for that particular program.
+You are paid a fee to perform.

 Rejection – You may not be invited to join the Chorus because of a variety of reasons: most commonly an incompatible timbre for the existing blend of the ensemble, inadequate sight reading skills, or insufficient vocal training.
 We recognize that this is a most disappointing result, and do not wish to discourage you from choral singing.
-The Chamber Chorus produces a guide to some of the other choral groups available, in the hope that your interest will find its reward in one of the fine groups that St. Louis has to offer.
+The Chamber Chorus may be able to refer you to one or more of the other fine choral groups that St. Louis has to offer.

 Note: If you auditioned for the Chamber Chorus but were not offered a full or alternate place, you may apply for a second audition, provided that you show, in advance and in writing, how you have addressed the problems that led to the original rejection.
 Such re-auditions are offered entirely at the discretion of the Artistic Director, based on the current needs of the ensemble as determined by the Artistic Director, and are subject to the availability of a suitable time for the audition.

 The Chamber Chorus rehearses on Monday nights, 7:00 - 10:00 p.m., with a dress rehearsal scheduled for the Saturday preceding each Sunday afternoon performance.
 All Chamber Chorus rehearsals are generally closed to the public, to afford the musicians the greatest level of concentration and confidentiality.
 Anyone wishing to attend one of our rehearsals must apply in writing in advance of the rehearsal, and state his/her reason(s) for wishing to attend.
 Permission may or may not be granted at the discretion of the Artistic Director and the Board of Directors.
-Please mail such requests to SLCC, P.O.
-Box 11558, Clayton, MO 63105.
+Please put your request in an email.